dannyhuigen/postgress-s3-backup/README.md

 # postgress-s3-backup

-## A simple postgres dumper and uploader to S3
+ simple tool to dump a PostgreSQL database and upload the backup to S3.

-- Secrets are read from files for security.
+- Reads secrets from files for security.
-- Schedule is fully configurable.
+- Fully configurable backup schedule.
-- Old backups are deleted from S3 after the specified number of days.
+- Automatically deletes old backups from S3 after a specified number of days.

-Example docker swarm:
+Example: Docker Swarm Deployment
 ```yaml

 services: